 - the total amount of nursing and personal care time from a registered nurse, enrolled nurse and personal care worker, and

-- the care time from a registered nurse only.
+- the care time from a Registered Nurse only.

 The tables below display the different rating levels and what they mean.